 Nanny Holiday and Year End Bonuses

-Are you considering giving a nanny year end bonus?
+Do I give my nanny a holiday bonus or a yearend bonus?
 Many employers seek guidance on bonus and incentive pay norms for nanny employment.
 There is no “one size fits all” solution; there are as many creative ways to approach this as there are nanny employers.

 A cash bonus is by far the most popular solution – both to families and nannies.
 HomeWork Solutions’ finds that the average year end bonus is one – two weeks of pay.
 Long-term staff bonuses may be as high as one month’s pay.
 For newer staff members, many families calculate one day’s pay for each month of employment, up to the maximum they would consider.
 All bonus payments are ALWAYS at the discretion of the employer, and the nanny’s length of employment, overall performance, and the means of the employer are all factors in this decision.
 Bonuses generally reflect the family’s appreciation for continuity of care for their child(ren) and recognition for a job well done.
 A bonus is not a substitute for an annual pay review.